-Undergraduate or graduate students interested in joining must submit a completed application to Sisouvanh Keopanapay (Johnson Tower 726) or Andrea Butcherite (Johnson Tower 725) along with $75 for membership dues.
+Undergraduate or graduate students interested in joining must submit a completed application to Sisouvanh Keopanapay or Rebecca Auliye along with $95 ($70 goes to headquarter and $25 are kept by our local chapter to run the club) for membership dues.
 Requirements for membership include completion of at least four courses within the criminal justice curriculum, a declared criminal justice major or minor, and a minimum GPA of 3.2 overall and 3.2 in criminal justice and criminology courses.

-Students may also contact Dr. Dale Willits, the faculty advisor, at firstname.lastname@example.org
+Students may also contact Dr. Hillary Mellinger, the faculty advisor, at firstname.lastname@example.org

 Rebecca Auliye, Room 104B, Wilson-Short.
 Ph: 509-335-5467.
 (Students whose last name begins with letters: A — O).